 Traveling to another country with a completely different culture is a difficult but very rewarding experience.
 This kind of adventure allows you to learn some valuable life lessons and broaden your horizon.
 However, this can also be a traumatic experience, especially if you run into scammers or another kind of trouble.
 This country is a bit different than its neighbors in Southeast Asia and there are a few things to know before visiting Vietnam.
 It’s not so touristy, there aren’t many touristy beaches and most people don’t speak English.
 Hence, you should mentally prepare yourself before visiting in order to fully embrace Vietnamese culture and make most out of your trip.
 Here are some things I wish I knew before visiting Vietnam.

 I’m sure there are many lost souls visiting Vietnam trying to figure out the ridiculously high conversion rates here.
 At the moment, 1 EUR = 26,716 dong and 1 USD = 22,714 dong.
 This means 100 USD is worth more than 2.2 million Dong and it’s safe to assume that all people in Vietnam have more than 1 million Dong.

 The good part: coins have been abolished back in 2011.
 The bad part: you can easily mix up the 500,000 Dong bill and the 50,000 Dong bill.
 It’s the same with the 100,000 Dong bill and the 10,000 Dong bill.
-The rule of thumb is to try and memorize bills according to color, but again the 500,000 bill and the 20,000 bill have a similar shade of blue.
+The rule of thumb is to try and memorize bills according to color, but again the 500,000 bills and the 20,000 bills have a similar shade of blue.
 Well, good luck with that.

 The price for everything is… whatever you agree to pay for it